ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 ### Connecting young people with local organizations

 > I see these organizations as resources for mentors because many of the volunteers are there because they already want to share their expertise.
-Think about skills that you would want to mentor young people in and see how that leads you to the mentors. <br/><br/>- Sonya Harsha
+Think about skills that you would want to mentor young people in and see how that leads you to the mentors. <br/><br/>-- Sonya Harsha, _ConnectedLib_ partner, Algona (IA) Public Library

 A special collections librarian at an urban northeastern library partnered with their local preservation and historical society in a program where adults mentored students in the design of a digital neighborhood profile.
-Teens explored map design and history, while mentors assisted with “…. hands-on work, and a lot of time spent asking them to sort of critically engage in the built environment around them”.
+Teens explored map design and history, while mentors assisted with “…. hands-on work, and a lot of time spent asking them to sort of critically engage in the built environment around them.”
 Mentors also helped young people reflect on the design process, asking them “… how do you make meaning for somebody else by creating this digital tool?”

 ### Supporting specific youth populations